Variables and Environment Variables In Bash

 A program created by the shell can not modify the environment of the shell.

-To make an environment variable in bash
+To make an environment variable in bash you have to use the export

 builtin: